 Accredited First Aid Course Near MeCPR First Aid Modbury offers first aid courses.
 This training will surely help you acquire the skills and knowledge to respond to a snakebite.
 The following below are recommended:

 - HLTAID009 Provide cardiopulmonary resuscitation CPR Course

 - HLTAID012 Provide first aid in an education and care setting

-If you can recall from the above snakebite signs and symptoms, the last on the list is a heart attack.
+First Aid Treatment to a Snakebite’s Fatal ComplicationIf you can recall from the above snakebite signs and symptoms, the last on the list is a heart attack.
 This happens rarely but when it does, it’s fatal.
-A snakebite victim who has experienced a heart attack may still be recovered if treated with Cardiopulmonary resuscitation (CPR).
+A snakebite victim who has experienced a heart attack may still recover if treated with Cardiopulmonary resuscitation (CPR).

-Cardiopulmonary resuscitation (CPR) is an emergency first aid treatment that is ideally performed by a person who has the HLTAID009 Provide cardiopulmonary resuscitation CPR certificate.
+Cardiopulmonary resuscitation (CPR): The First Aid to Heart AttackCardiopulmonary resuscitation (CPR) is an emergency first aid treatment that is ideally performed by a person who has the HLTAID009 Provide cardiopulmonary resuscitation CPR certificate.
 Performing Cardiopulmonary resuscitation (CPR) is crucial as it may give a snakebite victim the chance to survive.
 You may help save the lives of snakebite victims by enrolling in the necessary first aid course.

 ConclusionThere are available first aid treatments for snakebites.
-If you are unsure how to perform these, waiting for an ambulance is your next choice if that would be available.
-Whether help is accessible or not, it would be really useful if you enrol in a first aid course.
-Doing so allows you to know exactly what to do in case of a snakebite.
+If you are unsure how to perform these, call the emergency hotline or the nearest hospital.
+Whether help is accessible or not, it would be advantageous to be first aid qualified.